Aqua-Vision/MgKex/README.md

 - Yuzu (gameplay was not tested)
 - Zig

+New programs added after fork was created:
+- Modrinth
+- Prism Launcher
+- paint.net (private beta release only, for now)

 See the **Application Compatibility List.docx** file, which is installed together with VxKex, for more information.